theKnightsOfRohan/venison.nvim/README.md

 - [x] Populate game window with characters and handle explicit content modifications
 - [x] Create a good api for handling key presses
 - [x] Make a non-blocking game event loop
-- [ ] Refactor classes to make the Venison main class a window manager, and each window handle its own game loop and input
+- [x] Refactor classes to make the Venison main class a window manager, and each window handle its own game loop and input
+- [ ] Create a simple game to demonstrate the API

 ## Known Bugs
 - [x] The window cannot correctly handle applying a text change to the buffer which starts from a negative column number